There are six elements which ASBP believe underpin the sustainability of construction:

 Health & Well-being

-How the design and approaches impact on the health and well-being of building occupants.
-A wide range of factors apply; including indoor air quality, daylighting, acoustic performance, incorporation of natural elements, healthy living, as well as avoidance of materials containing chemicals harmful to health.
+Everything we experience within the built environment has a direct impact on our health and wellbeing.
+Promoting healthy living includes factors such as thermal comfort, indoor air quality, daylighting, acoustic performance, incorporation of natural elements, as well as avoidance of materials containing chemicals harmful to health.

 Resource Efficiency